DoTheEvo/ansible-arch/README.md

 * If **running arch without update for a long time** - `sudo pacman -Sy archlinux-keyring` before updating everything else with `pacman -Syu`.<br>
   Enabling `archlinux-keyring-wkd-sync.timer` will update the package weekly.
-  It's part of the core playbook.
+  It's part of the core playbook.<br>
+  It's run history be checked - `journalctl -ru archlinux-keyring-wkd-sync.timer`
 * To **update zim** zsh framework- `zimfw upgrade` and `zimfw update`.